 The process has become more important as time goes on.
 Gathering up all of the materials and taking the time to measure and meander through some mathematical precision to get the right image out in front of me activates the right channels in my brain so that I can continue with great cognitive enthusiasm.

-My work is both hard and soft, bold and passive, sensitive and harsh in it's coloration, but above all it is something to enjoy in the visual sense and something to interact with and use in the functional sense.
-I want my collectors to enjoy the pieces in different ways and be able to interact with the art and any way they see fit.
+My work is both hard and soft, bold and passive, sensitive and harsh in its coloration, but above all it is something that evolves as much as we do.
+As time passes our visual vocabulary changes and thus, my work will take on different meanings.
+I want my collectors to enjoy the pieces in many ways and be able to interact with the art in any way they see fit.
 Once it leaves the studio it is no longer mine.
 It's yours now.